 Does charcoal toothpaste improve bad breath?
 Yes.
 Charcoal toothpaste can absorb many compounds and bacteria that can cause bad breath.
 This can lead to your breath staying fresh for longer than with traditional toothpaste.

 Does charcoal toothpaste need to be used every day?
-No. Charcoal toothpaste can be used in combination with a standard toothpaste.
+No. Charcoal toothpaste can be used in combination with standard toothpaste.
 You will still be able to get some whitening benefits if you only use it a few times per week while reducing the risk of abrasion.

-In fact, many dentists recommend that you only use charcoal toothpaste a few times per week, as it can wear down your enamel if used too frequently.
+Many dentists recommend that you only use charcoal toothpaste a few times per week, as it can wear down your enamel if used too frequently.

-If you plan on using charcoal toothpaste every day, choose one that has a slightly lower concentration of charcoal, as this won’t cause as much wear on your teeth.
+If you plan on using charcoal toothpaste every day, choose one that has a lower concentration of charcoal, as this won’t cause as much wear on your teeth.
 Also, use a gentle brush with soft bristles.